elicorrales/my-first-substrate-project-series-III-part-2/README.md

 # my-first-substrate-project-series-III-part-2

+### This project is part of a series and includes a video.

+See [Here](https://github.com/elicorrales/blockchain-tutorials/blob/main/README.md) for the overall document that refers to all the series.

 # We Are Going To Run a Local Node Using Docker

 [Here](https://github.com/elicorrales/blockchain-tutorials/blob/main/How-To-Setup-Docker-WSL-Ubuntu.md) is how to setup Docker (engine) only on WSL Ubuntu without using/installing Docker Desktop.